janishutz/SimpleMediaUpscalerLite/README.md

 smuL (pronounced like "small") is an Electron App with Python CLI to upscale images and videos using multiple different upscaling engines.

 # Functionality
-This app allows you to fully automatically upscale a single file or a full on folder with one of many different engines.
+This app allows you to upscale a single file or (in the future) a full on folder with one of many different engines that can be added as plugins.
 - Choose an input & output file from a GUI filemanager.
-- Choose from different quality presets or set your own multiplier
+- Set your own scaling multiplier
 - You may upscale Images (currently .png, .jpg and .jpeg) or Videos (currently .mp4 and .mkv)
 - Choose from one of many different upscaling algorithms.
 - Add plugins to add even more upscaling engines to it